mediamonks/frontend-coding-standards/README.md

 > Tip: install a spell checker in your IDE to avoid typos.

 #### Use one name for one thing
 Do not reuse names.
 Do not use names that can mean multiple things.
-Always use the same name for the same thing, so use the same name for the JavaScript class, property, CSS class or a variable, use t and make sure it’s aligned with the whole team: Backend, Frontend, UX, Design, PM, client, etc.
+Always use the same name for the same thing.
+So use the same name within the JavaScript, CSS and HTML for the same thing.
+Align naming with the whole team: Backend, Frontend, UX, Design, PM, client, etc.

+For big projects with their own jargon it could help to create a dictionary.

 #### Descriptive
 Names must be descriptive for the working or usage of the class, method or variable.

-###### The name should always ends with what the object is.
+###### The name should always end with what the object is.
 For example: a button must always end with `Button`.
  * `MenuButton` a button used in the menu
  * `ButtonMenu` a menu with buttons